cellml/libcellml-archived/docs/source/usecases.rst

 #.
 Use case: Load XML, reformat it with standard indentation, save result.

 #.
-Category: Load a CellML 1.2 model and validate it
+Category: Validate a CellML 1.2 model
    #.
 Use case: detect units errors
    #.
 Use case: detect invalid mathematics.
    #. todo: add more here